VOGUE: A Multimodal Dataset for Conversational Recommendation in Fashion: Related Work

 \item \textbf{Lack of Real User Dialogue:} For current multimodal conversational datasets targeting fashion shopping, they curated dialogue datasets using data generation methods (e.g., dialogue simulator, LLMs) to produce synthetic dialogue data~\citep{MUSE, fashionrec}.
 However, the deficiency of realistic conversational behaviors present in the synthetic datasets limits the opportunities to study dialogue patterns. \end{itemize}

-Thus, we believe there is a need for a multimodal conversational dataset supporting visual grounding, consisting of organic human-human dialogues linked to authentic personal profiles and ratings on recommended items, conversation qualities, and user satisfaction in general.
+Thus, we believe there is a need for a multimodal conversational dataset supporting visual grounding, consisting of organic human-human dialogues with authentic personal profiles and ratings on recommended items, conversation qualities, and user satisfaction.